 58. Branding Series Part 3 of 4: Tips for Building an Effective Website

 Get ready for Part 3 of the Branding Series.
 Hopefully, you’ve found the content from the past two weeks helpful, and this week we’re going to talk about web presence.
 The Internet is such a powerful tool in branding your business.
-It helps solitic customers, connects you with your customers, but most importantly, it serves as a your introduction to your customer base.
+It helps solicit customers, connects you with your customers, but most importantly, it serves as your introduction to your customer base.

 This week, I welcomed Jess Freeman who is a graphic and web designer, and also the creator and owner of JessCreatives.
 With her business, Jess helps business owners create and/or define their brands through aesthetically alluring graphical depictions or by establishing an easily functional website.
-Jess also helps her clients use various web and business tools to broadened their reach and diversify their web presence.
+Jess also helps her clients use various web and business tools to broaden their reach and diversify their web presence.

-In the episode Jess discusses how to create a website, if you opt to create one yourself, and things to look for if you choose to hire a designer.
+In the episode, Jess discusses how to create a website, if you opt to create one yourself, and things to look for if you choose to hire a designer.
 We also discuss the essentials for web content and the most optimal content management systems, and some that you should probably avoid.

 Please share your thoughts: